Links above go to a few of Tegmark’s pages on the web.

 • Articles: July 2015 The very first reference to Max Tegmark was in December 2012 (that reference is just below).
-That reference is found in many posts throughout the site.
-Here it is again under the title, “A Simple View of the Universe: Is a simple mathematical and geometrical view of the Universe meaningful or useful?”
+Found in many posts throughout the site, here it is again under the title, “A Simple View of the Universe: Is a simple mathematical and geometrical view of the Universe meaningful or useful?”

 • December 2012: In 2001 Frank Wilczek (MIT) wrote, Scaling Mt.
 Planck (Physics Today).
 In 2006 Wilczek with Max Tegmark (MIT), Anthony Aguirre (UC Santa Clara), Martin J. Rees (Cambridge) focus on 31 key dimensionless constants (ArXiv).